Animal Farm by George Orwell: The Timeless Tale of Power, Betrayal, and Rebellion

 1. “All animals are equal, but some animals are more equal than others.”

-• This famous quote epitomizes the novel’s critique of the Soviet Union’s class structure and the betrayal of the revolution’s original ideals.
-It reflects how the pigs, who represent the ruling class, have corrupted the principle of equality to justify their privileges and maintain control over the other animals.
+• This famous quote epitomizes the novel’s critique of the Soviet Union’s class structure.
+It is also about the betrayal of the revolution’s original ideals.

 • This closing sentence of the novel illustrates the ultimate betrayal of the revolutionary ideals.
 The pigs, who had led the rebellion against human oppression, have become indistinguishable from the humans they sought to overthrow.
 It underscores the theme of the cyclical nature of power and corruption.